asadprodhan/blastn/README.md

 ### **Solution**

-This is blast version conflict.
-When you create a conda environment, it automatically installs blast v2.6 that can’t use the latest blast nr database.
-You need an undated version such as blast v2.15.0 to use the latest blast nr database.
+- This is a blast version conflict

+- When you create a conda environment, it automatically installs blast v2.6 that can’t use the latest blast nr database

+- You need an undated version such as blast v2.15.0 to use the latest blast nr database.

-Check which version of blastn you have:
+- Check which version of blastn you have:

 ```